How-to guide

 • Stage 1 - Soft launch your MVP: Release your MVP to a limited audience.
 Monitor the performance and tweak the offering as needed.

 • Stage 2 - Scale up and refine: Gradually open the subscription to a wider audience as you fine-tune the service.
 Enhance marketing efforts based on early results and feedback.
+This is crucial not only to improve your service but build brand loyalty at an early stage for your new subscription.

 Define metrics and goals